-- b.
-Additionally, all agency involvement will be reviewed and based upon such review, an applicant with a history of DCYF involvement that is not automatically disqualifying may be denied licensure if it is determined, by the Child Care Licensing Administrator, that the conduct of the applicant impacts upon the fitness and suitability of the applicant to provide child care. - 2.
-A license may be denied for:Results of all DCYF records checks must be received prior to licensure for operator and household members and prior to employment for assistants and emergency assistants. - a.
-Failing to comply with these Regulations - b.
+- conduct of the applicant impacts upon the fitness and suitability of the applicant to provide child care. - A license may be denied for:Results of all DCYF records checks must be received prior to licensure for operator and household members and prior to employment for assistants and emergency assistants. - a.
+Failing to comply with these Regulations; - b.
 Providing falsified or misleading statements and/or documentation to the Department; and/or - c.
 Making efforts to deceive the Department. - 3.
 A license may be denied and/or revoked for the following reasons: - a.
-Provider, assistant, emergency assistant or adult member of the provider's household has been convicted of, or is serving an active probationary sentence, for a criminal offense, in accordance with § 7.2.1(B) of this Part above. - b.
-Provider, assistant, emergency assistant or other permanent member of the provider's household has a history of DCYF involvement, in accordance with § 7.2.1(B) of this Part above. - c.
+Provider, assistant, emergency assistant or adult member of the provider's household has been convicted of, or is serving, an active probationary sentence for a criminal offense, in accordance with § 2.2.1(B) of this Part above. - b.
+Provider, assistant, emergency assistant or other permanent member of the provider's household has a history of DCYF involvement, in accordance with § 2.2.1(B) of this Part above. - c.
 Children in the custodial care of the provider, assistant or emergency assistant have been adjudicated dependent, neglected, abused, wayward, or delinquent. - d.
 Provider, assistant or emergency assistant has a documented history of chemical or alcohol abuse within the past seven (7) years. - 4.
-If the licensee does not meet the requirements of the renewal process prior to expiration of the license, the existing Group Family Child Care Home license shall be considered expired.
-Until the licensee demonstrates successful completion of the renewal application process, they will not be licensed to provide child care. - E. Fire, Health and Building Inspections The applicant's home where the child care will be provided shall be approved by the State Fire Marshal as being in compliance with the applicable section of the State Fire Code, by the Health Department as being in compliance with applicable health and safety standards and by the local Building Inspector as being in compliance with the State Building Code.

-- F. Zoning The applicant shall demonstrate that the applicant is in compliance with local zoning ordinances or has obtained a variance from such ordinances. - G. Licensing Inspection Prior to the issuance of a license, an inspection visit will be made by DHS Child Care Licensing Unit staff to the applicant's home where the child care will be provided in order to determine compliance with these regulations.
+If the licensee does not meet the requirements of the renewal process prior to expiration of the license, the existing Family Child Care Home license shall be considered expired.
+Until the licensee demonstrates successful completion of the renewal application process, they will not be licensed to provide child care. - E. Fire and Health Inspections The applicant's home where the child care will be provided shall be approved by a duly authorized fire inspector as being in compliance with the applicable section of the State Fire Code and by the Health Department as being in compliance with applicable health and safety standards. - F. Licensing Inspection Prior to the issuance of a license, an inspection visit will be made by DHS Child Care Licensing Unit staff to the applicant's home where the child care will be provided in order to determine compliance with these regulations.